exercism/docs/building/tooling/analyzers/interface.md

 In the following paragraphs, keywords such as **MUST**, **SHOULD**, **MAY** are to be interpreted as in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt);
-given that we recognise the following four output states and their restrictions:
+given that we recognize the following four output states and their restrictions:

 - `approve`: **MUST** be an approvable solution, **MAY** be with comment.
 - `disapprove`: **MUST** be with comment